boldbi/bold-bi-docs/docs/working-with-data-sources/data-connectors/quickbase.md

    ![Choose data source](/static/assets/working-with-datasource/data-connectors/images/Quickbase/ChooseDS.png)

-   > **NOTE:** You can also create a data source from the home page by clicking the **Data Sources** menu from the left menu panel and **Create Data Source** from the data sources page.
+   > **NOTE:** You can also create a data source from the home page by clicking the **Data Sources** menu on the left menu panel and selecting **Create Data Source** from the data sources page.

    ![Choose data source from server](/static/assets/working-with-datasource/data-connectors/images/Quickbase/ChooseDS_Server.png)

 ## Create Quickbase data source
-Once you click the data source, the NEW DATA SOURCE configuration panel opens.
+Once you click on the data source, the NEW DATA SOURCE configuration panel will open.
 Follow these steps to create a Quickbase data source:
 1. Enter a name and description (optional) for the data source.
 2. Enter the **QB-Realm-Hostname** for the connected account.
 3. Enter the **QB-USER-TOKEN** in **Authentication** text box for the connected account.
 4. Enter the **App Id** for the connected account.
 5. Click the **Table** dropdown box and choose the required table.
-6. In **Max Rows**, enter the maximum number of rows fetched from the Quickbase data source.
-This value is used to fetch the data from the Quickbase data source using the pagination.
+6. In the **Max Rows** field, please enter the maximum number of rows to be fetched from the Quickbase data source.
+This value will be used to retrieve the data from the Quickbase data source by implementing pagination.
-7. Choose a time interval for the **Refresh Settings** using the combo box to periodically trigger the Rest API request to keep the data in sync with your dashboard.
+7. Select a time interval for the **Refresh Settings** by using the combo box.
+This will allow the Rest API request to be triggered periodically in order to keep the data in sync with your dashboard.

    ![Data source preview](/static/assets/working-with-datasource/data-connectors/images/Quickbase/DataSourcesView.png)